jteppinette/amp/README.md

 After you have made a change, it is necessary to run `sudo service apache2 restart` to restart the Django server.
 This restart will force a reloading of the necessary Python assets and will make your new changes available on the next page refresh.

+### Fixture Data

+Fixture data can be loaded into the AMP system by executing the following commands after provisioning the environment with Ansible:

+1. `vagrant ssh` - _Create an ssh tunnel using port 2222 on the localhost ip._

+2. `cd /vagrant/app-server`

+3. `sudo su`

+4. `source venv/bin/activate`- _Activate the Python2.7 virtual environment.
+This virtual environment contains all necessary Python packages.
+These packages are described in the requirements file located at /vagrant/app-server/requirements.txt._

+5. `python manage.py createfixturedata`

+6. You can now login to the system at `http://localhost:8080/auth/login/` with the credentials of email: `sean.johson@testcompany.com` and password: `sean`.

 ## Settings

 There are many settings and features that are configurable in the _/vagrant/app-server/project/settings.py_ file.